srijan-paul/srijan-paul.github.io/injuly.in/src/now/index.md

 Last month, I was hacking on a screen-capture library in Zig
 <sup>([post](/blog/screen-capture))</sup>.
-I ran some experiments trying to take screenshots and record my screen, then encoding the recordings into GIFs.
+I ran some experiments trying to take screenshots and record my screen, and encoding captured frames into GIFs.

 Since then, I:
 1. Implemented a screenshot app with Rust, Tauri, and SolidJS.